TECHNICAL RESILIENCE:

 Are you curious for more?
 Would you like to get in touch?
 Feel free to contact our lead directly for any questions or inquiries you may have. tikvah@studioblended.com +31 6 42 47 29 69

-Our technical approach to curriculum design is fundamentally based on ‘constructive alignment’.
-This has throughout the past decades proved to be indeed the single most robust technique for design.
-Source: Biggs, J., & Tang, C. (2011).
+Our technical approach to curriculum design is based on ‘constructive alignment’.
+You achieve it with backward design, which has proved to be a robust technique for design.
+Source image: Biggs, J., & Tang, C. (2011).
 Teaching for Quality Learning at University.
 Maidenhead, UK: Open University Press.

 Technical Resilience

-How is our Studio different than any other educational specialists you will find out there, either at your own campus or beyond?
-We are cutting edge and unique in our approach: we bridge the silo between your content field and the educational realm of expertise.
-We speak to your imagination, and work strongly visual, so that you are better equipped to take it from there in all ‘freedom to build’.
-Not only do we come alongside you to advise you on your educational design, we actually partner with you with a broad comprehension of your content field.
-This is how we design for a decade ahead.
-Find our (technical) content fields here.
-Read more about how we work here.
+How is our Studio different from any other educational specialist you will find at your own campus or beyond?
+We are unique in our approach: we bridge the silo between your content field and the educational realm of expertise.
+Not only do we come alongside you to advise on your educational design, we partner with you with a broad comprehension of your field.
+This is how we design a fit for purpose framework for the curriculum with you, relevant for a decade.

 Steps to be taken for a technically resilient framework: